sansani/appthemer-crowdfunding/readme.txt

 We currently have two compatible themes that have been released:

-The first theme released is called "Fundify" from [Astoundify](http://Astoundify.com/fundify.html) A large community crowdfunding theme, like Kickstarter or Indiegogo.
+* The first theme released is called "Fundify" from [Astoundify](http://Astoundify.com/fundify.html) A large community crowdfunding theme, like Kickstarter or Indiegogo.

-The second theme released is called "Campaignify" from [Astoundify](http://Astoundify.com/) A multi-purpose crowdfunding theme, great for single product crowdfunding.
+* The second theme released is called "Campaignify" from [Astoundify](http://Astoundify.com/) A multi-purpose crowdfunding theme, great for single project crowdfunding.

 = Get Involved =